-Make sure that you register your domain and any close variations of it so that you will be able to keep your branding consistent and allows your firm to become instantly recognizable online.
-Registered domain names give credibility to your business and allow you to transfer your data from one web host to another without your digital presence disappearing, meaning that no matter what happens in the future, your business is prepared.
+Ensure that you register your domain and any close variations of it so that you will be able to keep your branding consistent and allow your firm to become instantly recognizable online.
+Registered domain names give credibility to your business and allow you to transfer your data from one web host to another without your digital presence disappearing, meaning that your business is prepared no matter what happens in the future.

 Integrate Ecommerce Solutions Slowly

-Online shopping portals, shopping carts, and payment options can be expensive, complicated and generally a big transition for your business, so start slowly.
-Use an integrated, outsourced payment solution to begin with so that you don’t have to do as much work yourself, and only offer a few products online until you have everything set up.
+Online shopping portals, shopping carts, and payment options can be expensive, complicated, and generally a big transition for your business, so start slowly.
+Use an integrated, outsourced payment solution to begin with so that you don’t have to work yourself and only offer a few products online until you have everything set up.
 This approach will ensure that you enjoy a smooth transition into the world of eCommerce.

 Optimize Your Site For Smart Phones